-The practice is that appeals are presented to trial courts in one of two fashions: (1) the submission of the case to the judge on the basis of the record made before the Commission; or (2) a de novo evidentiary hearing before the court sitting with or without a jury.
+The appellee appealed the Commission's decision to the circuit court.
+The appellee opted for a de novo trial without a jury.
+We upheld the circuit court's decision.
+For our purposes, the important point is that we went into a discussion about the two modalities in which a court can review a decision from the Commission.
+We stated that there are "two alternative modalities that an appeal from the [Commission] may follow: 'The practice is that appeals are presented to trial courts in one of two fashions: (1) the submission of the case to the judge on the basis of the record made before the Commission; or (2) a de novo evidentiary hearing before the court sitting with or without a jury."

-Id. at 166-67.
 See Applied Industrial Technologies v.
 Ludemann, 148 Md.
 App.
 272, 282 (2002); see also R.P.
 Gilbert and R.L.
 Humphrey, Maryland Workers' Compensation Handbook (2d ed.
 1993), § 17.4, p.
 342. The first modality applies to the case at bar, an on the record appeal.

 Pursuant to an on the record appeal we have stated that no new evidence is evaluated and the reviewing court reviews the record as a matter of law.
-In Judge Truffer's Memorandum Opinion, he stated that the standard of review to apply to the case at bar was MD.
+In the Judge's Memorandum Opinion, he stated that the standard of review to apply to the case at bar was MD.
 CODE ANN.
 LAB. & EMPL. §9-745 (c).
-However, Judge Truffer later states in his Memorandum Opinion: Because [Appellees'] arguments revolve around a question of law, specifically the interpretation of regulations applicable to the filing of workers' compensation claims and the application of the statute of limitations, the court will review the Commission's decision de novo.
+However, the judge later states in his Memorandum Opinion:

+Because [Appellees'] arguments revolve around a question of law, specifically the interpretation of regulations applicable to the filing of workers' compensation claims and the application of the statute of limitations, the court will review the Commission's decision de novo.
 McLaughlin v.
 Gil Simpson Elec., 206 Md.
 App.
-242, 257, 47 A.3d 1074, 1083(2012).
+242, 257, 47 A.3d 1074, 1083 (2012).

 Here, Appellees argue that Appellant filed her impairment ratings report after the statute of limitations expired pursuant to MD.
 CODE ANN.
-LAB. & EMPL. § 9-736 (b)(3).
+LAB. & EMPL. §9-736 (b)(3).
 Accordingly, the question of whether Appellant filed her impairment ratings report after the statute of limitations expired involves a question of law.
 We have repeatedly stated that where the issue "concerns a question of law, specifically one of statutory interpretation, we review the Commission's decision de novo."
 See McLaughlin, 206 Md. at 257; see also Kelly v.
 Consolidated Delivery Co., 166 Md.
 App.
 178, 185 (2005); Uninsured Employers' Fund v.
 Pennel, 133 Md.
 App.
 279, 288 (2000).
 We have also stated that Maryland courts apply a de novo standard of review of a legal question despite the modality of the appeal.
 Pennel, 133 Md.
 App. at 289-90.
 Moreover, Appellant's argument that the circuit court found that the Commission's findings of fact were clearly erroneous has no merit.

-Specifically, Judge Truffer never stated in his opinion that the Commission's findings of fact were clearly erroneous or unsupported by legally sufficient evidence.
+Specifically, the judge never stated in his opinion that the Commission's findings of fact were clearly erroneous or unsupported by legally sufficient evidence.

-Accordingly, we hold that the circuit court was correct when it applied a de novo standard of review because the issues presented before the court involved a legal question.
+Accordingly, we hold that the standard of review the circuit court applied was correct when it applied a de novo standard of review because the issues presented before the court involved a legal question even though it was an on the record appeal.